NeuroJSON/jdata/JData_specification.md

 `"name::Property1=...,Property2=...,..."`

-One or more above mentioned white spaces may be inserted before or after separators `"::"`, `","` and `"="`.
+One or more above permitted white spaces, see above, may be inserted before or after separators `"::"`, `","` and `"="` without changing the interpretations of the data.

 The inline metadata is primarily used to store simple properties.
-When storage of more complex metadata is needed, a dedicated "metadata node" shall be inserted to the data object as the first element of the annotated object.
+When storage of more complex metadata is needed, a dedicated "metadata node" shall be inserted to the data object as the first child of the annotated object.

 For example, if the data to be annotated is a structure, the metadata node is defined by a named leaf with a specific keyword `"_DataInfo_"`.
 An example can be